xamcat/mobcat-samples/cpp_with_xamarin/README.md

 5. Replace the line *echo CxxTarget* with the following code (*be sure to add the remaining Android script within the main for loop*):

     ```
-    echo "Installing customized toolchain"
-    $ANDROID_NDK_HOME/build/tools/make_standalone_toolchain.py --api $Android_Minimum_Api_Version --arch $i --install-dir=${PWD}/Android/droid-toolchain --force

-    export CXX=$CxxTarget
+    export CXX="$ANDROID_NDK_HOME/toolchains/llvm/prebuilt/$Android_NDK_Host_Tag/bin/$CxxTarget$Android_Minimum_Api_Version-clang++"

-    cd Android
-    cd droid-toolchain
-    cd bin
     ```

-    The script above performs a customized toolchain installation for each target using the *make_standalone_toolchain.py script*.
-See Google's [Standalone Toolchain](https://developer.android.com/ndk/guides/standalone_toolchain) guide for more information.
-We then change directory so we are executing commands from within the newly created droid-toolchain bin folder.
+    As of **NDK r19**, the toolchains are installed by default with the NDK and so the script above simply determines the appropriate prebuilt toolchain compiler to use based on the target architecture and minimum API version.
+See Google's [Standalone Toolchain](https://developer.android.com/ndk/guides/standalone_toolchain) and [Other Build Systems](https://developer.android.com/ndk/guides/other_build_systems) guides for more information.

-6. Using the toolchain we just installed, compile the source code and link the resulting object files to produce a dynamic library with the following script:
+6. Compile the source code with the following script:

     ```
     echo "Compiling and linking (output as dynamic library)"